cjdbarlow/bedside-notebook/anaesthesia/regional/principles.md

 Requires:
 	* Patient identification
 	* Checking of the surgical consent
-	* Identificaiton of a surgical site mark
+	* Identification of a surgical site mark
 	* Discussion with the patient if possible
 	* Placement of a mark close enough to the block site to be visible whilst performing the block
 	* **Pausing *just*** prior to needle insertion to: